Last Updated on March 14, 2020 by melissanreynolds

 Here are five ways I use mindfulness every single day

 I breath to relax, to help me get off to sleep, to avoid or reduce the stress response.
 You can use the simple 4-2-6 recipe for the simplest stress reduction technique.
 See my YouTube video below on this breathing.
+Breathing is as undervalued as it is vital.
+We need to breathe better to hep us switch on the parasympathetic nervous system and to switch off increased tension and pain in the chest and neck.

 When my son seems to be getting overwhelmed, or he wakes with a bad dream and panics or when his behaviour is getting over the top we take mindful breaths together.
 I also use it to try to regulate my response to the frustrations that arise when parenting three very busy boys.